OscarMURA/Checksum-and-Cyclic-Redundancy-Check-CRC---Computation-and-Discrete-Structures-II/doc/TestCRC.md

 #### XOR lenght one, mixed imputs

-This test verifies the correctness of the XOR algorithm in a case of length 1 inputs.
+This test verifies the correctness of the XOR algorithm in a case of length 1 input.
 Both xor (message1, message2 and message2, message1)

 **Input**
 ```scala